jacebenson/cedar/docs/docs/contributing-overview.md

 ## Contributing Code

-Redwood's composed of many packages that are designed to work together.
+Cedar's composed of many packages that are designed to work together.
 Some of these packages are designed to be used outside Cedar too!

 Before you start contributing, you'll want to set up your local development environment.
 The Cedar repo's top-level [contributing guide](https://github.com/cedarjs/cedar/blob/main/CONTRIBUTING.md#local-development) walks you through this.
 Make sure to give it an initial read.